corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 5.0.0 Remove compatibility global flag, add a compatibility trigger for other mods to check whether this one is active
 * 5.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes
 * 5.2.0 Mark as compatible with Stellaris version 3.8 "Gemini" - no script changes
+* 5.3.0 Ensure Titanic Assault Army maximum is decremented when a colony is destroyed

 ## Source Code